 |"none"||Hides error bars.|

-ValueErrorBarDisplayMode enum to specify this option when the widget is used as an ASP.NET MVC Control.
+ValueErrorBarDisplayMode enum to specify this option when the widget is used as an ASP.NET MVC 5 Control or a DevExtreme-Based ASP.NET Core Control.
 This enum accepts the following values:

 Specifies the length of the lines that indicate error bar edges.